 The National Wallace Monument: The Wallace Monument is a tower commemorating Sir William Wallace, a 13th century Scottish hero (you may recognize the name from the movie Braveheart).

-Loch Lomond: Part of The Trossachs National Park.
+Loch Lomond: A beautiful lake part of The Trossachs National Park

 Inveraray: A town on the shore of Loch Fyne.
 There’s also a castle that’s been featured in Downton Abbey.